 It should be understood that a thermal camera is only one inspection tool, all tools they have their limitations but also their advantages and with the use of a quality thermal camera we can provide a broader more comprehensive assessment of the condition of the building we inspect.

-What is the importance of resolution?
+What is the importance of resolution in a thermal camera?

 The reason resolution is important he’s much the same as when you use a normal camera if you want to make a poster and you use a 12 megapixel camera you will get a very nice poster but if you only use a camera that has 3 megapixels the poster will look very blurry.
 This relates to a thermal camera as the better the resolution the better chance you have of detecting the slightest thermal anomaly.
 An explanation of this would be that the camera we use has 78000 measuring points where someone may be using a camera that only has a resolution of 120 X 120 and will only have 14000 measuring points therefore it will require much more extreme differences for it to give an accurate image to the technician.